Simplified decision making in the belief space using belief sparsification: Proofs

-where the rows of the diagonal block correspong to the sparsified variables.
-Without losing generality, we should only prove that applying a permutation of the form $p\mathpunct{:}\,(1,\dots,N)\mapsto(2,\dots,i,1,i+1,\dots,N)$ does not break the traingular form.
-Hence, assuming $\bm P^T$ is the permutation matrix matching such $p$, let us look at
+where the rows of the diagonal block correspond to the sparsified variables.
+Without losing generality, we should only prove that applying a permutation of the form $p'\mathpunct{:}\,(1,\dots,n)\mapsto(2,\dots,i,1,i+1,\dots,n)$ on this matrix (i.e., "pushing forwards" one of the sparsified variables), does not break the triangular form.
+Hence, assuming $\bm P^T$ is the column permutation matrix matching such $p'$, let us look at

-Recursively utilizing this conclusion proves that $\bm R_s$ is indeed triangular when permuting the sparsified variables back to their original order, as desired. \\ \end{proof}
+Recursively utilizing this conclusion, for more intricate permutations, proves that $\bm R_s$ is indeed triangular, whenever permuting the sparsified variables back to their original order, as desired. \\ \end{proof}